rin67630/Drok-Juntek-on-steroids/README.md

 The BOM for the upgrade cost less than 20$ (the ESP TTGO, an ADS1115 module, a prototyping board, some pin headers, a few resistors and condensators...)

 ## The fun can begin!
-Recycling a big part of the software resources of https://github.com/rin67630/Soft-Power-MPPT, I will be able to provide much more than just a simple programmable power supply.
+Recycling a big part of the software resources of https://github.com/rin67630/Soft-Power-MPPT, I am providing much more than just a simple programmable power supply.

 ### Power supply mode
 The power supply is controllable by: